huyanmingtoby/machine_learning/README.md

 # machine_learning
-some code about machine learning test on turtlebot
+some code about machine learning test on turtlebot with stage simulator